 In this post I’m sharing a variety of techniques and methods we have found helpful to calm our dog down after exercise and help him to engage his ‘off-switch’.
 These are also useful in general to calm down our dog and help him relax in the house.
 Some have been the result of working with dog trainers, and others are tips we picked up from experience, research and other dog owners since bringing Kepler home.
 We have no doubt these tips will also help calm your dog down if he is similar to our energetic Border Collie!

 We had a steep learning curve in ensuring we are helping Kepler learn to be a happy yet calm and relaxed pet dog at home and on the trails.
 Border Collies are famous for being highly intelligent and highly energetic dogs, and our dog loves to do energetic activities such as trail running and dog sports such as his current favorite, frisbee!
-These sports help him satisfy his need to burn off some energy and ‘work’ – the work being running with us, or chasing, catching and returning the frisbee as a reward for doing dog tricks.
+These sports help him satisfy his need to burn off some energy and ‘work’ – the work being running with us, or chasing, catching and returning the frisbee as a reward for doing dog tricks and obedience.